Shot Caller (film): Plot

-Fully validated, Harlon is sentenced to life imprisonment with no possibility of parole.
+Fully validated for Shotgun's death, Harlon receives a life sentence.
 He turns down Kutcher's offer to testify against The Beast in exchange for a full pardon.
-Harlon is returned to Corcoran where The Beast, having learned Harlon alerted authorities to the location of the raid, tells him his family will be killed.
-Harlon had anticipated The Beast's retaliation and concealed a handcuff key and a razor blade in a butt safe.
-He frees himself and confronts The Beast in his cell.
-After a brief fight, Harlon cuts The Beast's jugular vein and kills him.
-He orders a prison guard to report that he acted in self-defense.
-He then assumes The Beast's place as gang leader.
+Harlon is returned to Corcoran where The Beast, informed of his betrayal, states that Katherine and Joshua will die.
+Harlon anticipated The Beast's reaction and concealed a handcuff key and a razor blade on his body.
+He frees himself and after a brief fight outside of The Beast's cell, kills him.
+Ordering a prison guard to report that he acted in self-defense, Harlon succeeds him as leader of Corcoran's Brotherhood.